Is birth control covered under the Affordable Care Act?

-- Barrier methods, like diaphragms and sponges
+- Barrier methods, like diaphragms, female condoms, and sponges.

-- Hormonal methods, like birth control pills and vaginal rings
+- Hormonal methods, like birth control pills and vaginal rings (aka contraceptive rings).

-- Implanted devices, like intrauterine devices (IUDs)
+- Implanted devices, like intrauterine devices (IUDs).

-- Sterilization procedures
+- Sterilization procedures.

-- Patient education and counseling
+- Patient education and counseling.

 Are there any exceptions to this coverage?

-In October 2017, under the Trump administration, this exemption was expanded to allow almost any organization, not just religious ones, to opt out of the birth control mandate if they feel it violates their religious beliefs or moral convictions.
+In October 2017, under the Trump administration, this exemption was expanded.
+Now it allows almost any organization to opt-out of the birth control mandate,.
+Not only religious ones.
+As long as they feel providing contraceptive coverage violates their religious beliefs or moral convictions.
 The new rule also removes the provision requiring these employers to notify the government they are doing so.
-Now they’re only required to notify employees of a change in their health insurance plan.
+Now the only requirement is to notify employees of a change in their health insurance plan.